OlivierJHebert/cs4483B_Game/README.md

-This is a horizontal slice of an action platformer that prototypes the traversal mechanics and simple hazards.
+This is a vertical slice of an arena-oriented action platformer with a stat-based progression system.

-Combat mechanics have been simplified (death) or completely omitted (attacking).

-Predictably, it is somewhat buggy.

 Controls:
  - Quit the game by tapping Q